gautam899/ShopIt/README.md

 11. Personalized wishlist user.
 Users can add or remove items from the wishlist.
 12. Light and Dark mode toggle using Tailwind CSS.

+# Admin:
+1. Add products and delete products from the database.
+2. See and edit the order status of all the user orders placed.

+# Security:
+1. Email verification before registration.
+2. Forgot password functionality implemented using nodemailer.

 ## How to start.